timothoms/covid19Outaouais/README.md

 downloaded daily, the tables are scraped and processed into a tidy dataset, to produce the figures on this site.
 The [opencovid.ca](https://opencovid.ca/) health region data are included for comparison.
-The R code for downloading and processing is available in this repository, but not the software for daily automation.
+The R code for downloading and processing the data is available in this repository, but not the software for daily automation.
 (This is currently done with Macscheduler.)

 Users of these data need to be aware of the following caveats: